glenliu/glenliu.github.io/finance/cfa/level3/SS13-14 EQP.md

 Passive factor-based strategies often use multiple benchmarks, including both factor based and market-cap-weighted indexes.
 This increases tracking error.
  - The advantages of passive factor-based investing include that it is typically less costly than active management, but still offers the investor factor exposure based on the investor’s view of the market (which is known as factor rotation).
  - The disadvantages include that, relative to passive cap-weighted investing, management fees and trading commissions are higher

+Passive factor-based strategies tend to be transparent in terms of factor selection, weighting, and rebalancing.

+The strategies can be easily replicated by other investors which can produce overcrowding and reduce the realized advantages of a strategy.

+Relative to broad-market-cap-weighting, passive factor-based strategies tend to concentrate risk exposures, leaving investors exposed during periods when a chosen risk factor is out of favor.

 ## c compare different approaches to passive equity investing;
 - Pooled investments: